melli79/mathGames/Readme.md

 You missed the Formula 1 live broadcasting last weekend, but after digging a while, you come up with the list of events for that race.
 The players are numbered from 1 to 100 when starting and during the race a list of events happen: An event is a pilot ID followed by a type and an optional parameter.
 There are 3 types of events:

-'O': a pilot is overtaking the one just in front of him 'R': a pilot does a box stop for refuelling and retuning his machine, the number afterwards tells after which player he re-enters the race.
+'O': a pilot is overtaking the one just in front of him 'R': a pilot does a box stop for refueling and returning his machine, the number afterwards tells after which player he re-enters the race.
 'I': a pilot had an incident... and is forced to quit the race (and subsequently all pilots after this one gain one rank)

 goals: